Golden Empire Transit: Southwest Transit Center

 The Southwest Transit Center is the transit center primarily serving Southwest, South, and Southeast Bakersfield.
 It is located on 1912 Wible Road south of Ming Avenue, directly adjacent to Valley Plaza Mall.
 It has 7 off-street bus parking spaces.
 The transit center is unstaffed, except for security, and contains restrooms and shaded waiting areas.

 The transit center was constructed in the mid-1990s.
 In addition, two bus routes stop on Wible Road, north of the transit center.
 There is no room for expansion.
 In the past, it had been suggested moving the transit center to a new location, but those plans have been shelved in favor of other priorities.

 Bakersfield College Transit Center

 This transit center is located on Panorama Drive adjacent to Bakersfield College.
 It has 8 off-street parking spaces.
 Six spaces are currently used by GET and one is used by Kern Regional Transit.
 The transit center is unstaffed and contains restrooms and shaded waiting areas.

 CSUB Transit Center

 The California State University Bakersfield Transit Center finished construction in April 2021 located off Don Hart Drive West.
 The transit center contains 6 bus bays being used by GET and one is used by Kern Regional Transit.
 The center also contains new lighting and security measures.
-The center has no unpaid parking, and visitors must park in one of CSUB's parking lots.
+The center has no unpaid parking; visitors must park in one of CSUB's parking lots.
+It is walking distance to the Icardo Center.